EvangelosTikas/Assembly/README.md

 With the help of Assembly Language, you can directly exploit all the features of a Microcontroller.
 Using Assembly Language, you can have direct and accurate control of all the Microcontroller’s resources like I/O Ports, RAM, SFRs, etc.
 Compared to High-level Languages, Assembly Language has less rules and restrictions.

+Structure of the 8051 Microcontroller Assembly Language The Structure or Syntax of the 8051 Microcontroller Assembly Language is discussed here.
+Each line or statement of the assembly language program of 8051 Microcontroller consists of three fields: Label, Instruction and Comments.

+The arrangement of these fields or the order in which they appear is shown below.

+> [Label:]            Instructions                 [//Comments]
+> /

 Examples